zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 1. [Performing the Database Upgrade](#performing-the-database-upgrade)
 1. [Executing Post-Upgrade Tasks](#executing-post-upgrade-tasks)

-## Planning for Deprecated Features
+## Planning for the Upgrade

-The first step involves learning what the ramifications of each deprecation are, and developing a plan to adjust for them.
+The first step involves learning the ramifications of each change or deprecation, and developing a plan to adjust for them.

 See [Handling Deprecations in Liferay DXP 7.2](./98-handling-deprecations-in-liferay-dxp-7-2.md) for more information on handling the deprecations for DXP 7.2.
+These include removed features, deprecated (but still present) features, and features moved into maintenance mode.

+If you do not already have your own Elasticsearch installation running, then you will also need to set one up for Liferay DXP.
+By default, Liferay DXP ships with an embedded configuration for Elasticsearch.
+The embedded configuration works great for demo purposes, but is not supported in production.
+See [Installing Elasticsearch](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch) for more information.

 ## Upgrading Custom Code and Plugins